nataliecardot/dropdown-nav/README.md

 # dropdown-nav

-Dropdown navigation inspired by the one on Stripe's website.
+Follow-along dropdown navigation inspired by the example on Stripe's website.

 Project created as part of [JavaScript 30](https://javascript30.com/), a 30-day vanilla JS coding challenge.